 Configuring the Edit Entry screen

-If the box is not checked, only Administrators and users who have access to editing Gravity Forms entries in the WordPress Dashboard will be able to see the Edit Entry links and edit the entry.
+If the box is not checked, only Administrators and users who have access to editing Gravity Forms entries in the WordPress Dashboard can see the Edit Entry links and edit the entry.

 1. Go to All Views